10-year-olds found working at McDonald’s in Kentucky: Labor Department

 One of the two was allowed to operate a deep fryer, which workers under 16 are prohibited from doing.
 Bauer was fined almost $40,000 for its violations.

-Bauer Food denied that that 10-year-olds were approved by its organization management to work for the restaurant.
-It said that they were the children of a night manager who were visiting their parent at work.
+Bauer Food denied that those 10-year-olds were approved by its organization management to work for the restaurant.
+It said they were the children of a night manager who were visiting their parent at work.

 The franchisee said any work done was at the parent’s direction and in their presence without any management or leadership member authorizing it.
 It added that it has taken steps to ensure its policy on children visiting a parent or guardian at work is clear to all its employees.